apietryga/webions/readme.md

   - fix get hitting without def (from eq) when kicked (most on train's)
   - base mana regen
   - strict register names (no numbers and monsters names)
-  - remove this.skills.healing opt, and improve healing with mana
+  - remove Creature.skills.healing, and improve healing with mana
   - walking throught static items/monsters (not players and empty boxes, hmm?)
   - NPC's staying on saying and speaking
   - backpacks and depos